simonindelicate/Denham-Village-Bot/README.md

    OPENAI_API_KEY=your_api_key_here
    \```

-4. **Running the Application**
+4. **Running the Application with Netlify Dev**
    \```bash
-   npm start
+   netlify dev
    \```
-   This will start the application on `http://localhost:3000`.
+   This will start the serverless function locally using Netlify Dev.

 ## Customization